-This Beginning Medical Spanish course, tailored for pharmacy students, is an opportunity to become comfortable with conversational Spanish and medical vocabulary in various pharmaceutical contexts.
+This Beginning Spanish for pharmacists course is an opportunity to become comfortable with conversational Spanish and medical vocabulary in various pharmacy and clinical contexts.

 Language learning is both academic and experiential.
 You will need to memorize new vocabulary, think about how it pulls together to form a complete thought, and PRACTICE!

 Therefore, each class session will include a combination of new learning, and lots of practice!
 The best way to approach it is to be relaxed and not care about making mistakes with the language.
 So, be ready to relax, experiment, and LEARN SPANISH!

 - Each week of the semester, a new lesson will open up for you to watch the instructional videos, take notes, and build your Spanish vocabulary.
 You will have several days to watch the video lessons and learn the related vocabulary & grammar concepts.

 - Once a week, you will meet online with your classmates for a live practice session on the Zoom video conferencing platform.
 Your instructor will email you weekly with login details for our live online practice sessions via Zoom.

 - You can use any device you like to login to the zoom practice sessions (computer, tablet, mobile phone).
 Whichever device you choose to use should be equipped with a video camera and earphones/microphones for reducing background noise on the conference.
 Get Zoom setup on your device.

 - Study little by little throughout the week in between practice sessions.
 Don’t try and cram the information the day or morning before your scheduled practice session.
 Do your best to complete the lesson content at latest 2 days before your practice session and review your notes the day before your practice session.